VR with Unity, Maya Meshes and HTC Vive

 Assign the textures from Maya, get the images from the Unity project Assets folder.

-Any animated items should be separate Maya files.
+Any animated items should be in separate Maya files.
 It will be easier to manage

-Save a spare copy of your Maya model in another folder away from your Unity project.
+**IMPORTANT Save a spare copy of your Maya model and Textures in another folder away from your Unity project.

-Click on the word Assets in the Project tab
+Select the Assets folder in the Project tab